React.useReducer Reducer Patterns, Part 3

 const [{ count, history }, dispatch] = React.useReducer(reducer, initialState);

-by popping the last item from the history
+we replace count by popping the last item from the history stack.

 Try It Out